heitorthewizard/python-cursoemvideo/README.md

-# This directory is dadicated for the python course by cursoemvideo
+# This directory is dedicated for the python course by cursoemvideo